Digibear-io/rhost-bot/README.md

 5. node .
 ```

 Have fun!
 But be aware, it might be broken at the moment.
-Remember, this repo is under HEAVY construction. :3
+Remember, this repo is under construction. :3